 A substantial portion of your bonus should be paying off any short-term debt such as credit card dues and personal loans.
 Short-term debts carry the highest interest rates, so paying them immediately keeps you away from paying more interests in the long-term.

-If you don’t have any short-term debt, consider allocating money into your mortgage loan.
+If you don't have any short-term debt, consider allocating money into your mortgage loan (if you have one).
 A decrease in your mortgage loan’s outstanding balance will reduce the interest charged.
-For example:

 Bear in mind that some people tend to pay off their debts using their bonuses to access more credit in the year ahead.
-Obviously, they are not aware of the fact that there is no benefit from their bonuses in the long run, if they do so.
-Therefore, keep yourself away from having debts and allocate further funds towards savings when you decide to settle debts by using your bonuses.
+They are not aware of the fact that there is no benefit from their bonuses in the long run if they choose to do so, since it might mean little to no funds left for savings.

 2. Emergency funds

-It is advisable to set aside funds of four to six months of your salary for any emergency purposes.
-It can be utilized to meet unexpected circumstances such as a sudden loss of job.
-Invest in high liquidity and safe instruments like the Amanah Saham Bumiputra or fixed bank deposits to ensure you are cash ready when faced with any unwanted financial emergency.
+It can be utilised for matters such as a sudden loss of job or ill health.
+Invest in high liquidity and safe instruments like the Amanah Saham Bumiputra or fixed bank deposits to ensure you are cash-ready when faced with any financial crisis.
 Hence, if you are still building your funds, a credit card can be an alternative if used correctly.

 3. Insurance coverage